"Art heist at SPACESTATION SH-23" game title screen with pixel art detective boy character, labeled Detective Boy Roe Adventure.

 We had to hit the ground running with getting the game together.
 While I didn’t have assets, I started working on a prototype of some of our main gameplay mechanics and systems.
 To keep track of all the assets and monitor our progress, the team started working on a document that helped track these items.

-Mapping out the dialogue
+Mapping out the dialogue in Excel

-Tracking ownership of assets and assigning tasks
+Tracking ownership of asset production and assigning tasks

 Workflow

-Early Prototyping
+Early prototyping

 Having never worked in GB Studio before, it was essential to dedicate some time to learning the tool.
 I started by developing some basic movement systems within another prototype that helped communicate some ideas to the team.